Naval Station Sangley Point: John Paul Jones School

 In 1945, upon the return of the Americans and in anticipation of the possible allied invasion of the Japanese mainland, an 8000 ft runway was constructed, along with the associated air operations and maintenance facilities.
 The invasion never took place, but Sangley's importance as a support facility for the Seventh Fleet continued to grow.
 So did its complement of Navy, Marine, Coast Guard, and civilian personnel.

-As the number military personnel at Sangley grew, so did the need to provide accommodations and facilities for the dependents that would ultimately accompany them.
+As the number of military personnel at Sangley grew, so did the need to provide accommodations and facilities for the dependents that would ultimately accompany them.
 Not the least of these facilities, of course, would be a school.
-With this in mind, a group of Quonset huts was designated, and in August 1948 the first dependent's school was opened at Sangley Point.
+With this in mind, a group of Quonset huts was designated, and in August 1948 the first dependent school was opened at Sangley Point.

 The school comprised Grades 1–6 with only 65 students.
 As the number of dependents increased, the school began to grow, eventually adding a kindergarten and the eighth, ninth, and tenth grades.
 Ultimately, in 1963, the Department of the Navy added 11th and 12th grades.

 The school comprised a series of quonset huts linked together with a central corridor.
 The original buildings were constructed on concrete piers with wooden floors, but the newer ones on the eastern end were built on concrete slabs.
 All the buildings, however, were metal Quonset huts.
-The entire school grounds was enclosed by a fence made primarily of chain link.
+The entire school grounds were enclosed by a fence made primarily of chain link.
 There were numerous mango trees in the school yard.

 As the school grew, it remained nameless for more than ten years until 1958, when a contest was held among the students to name their own school.
 The prize of a U.S. Savings Bond went to Jackie Newell and Craig Wilcox ('56–'59) for choosing a name which commemorated the American naval hero of the Revolutionary War, John Paul Jones (JPJ).

 In 1967, JPJ came under the supervision of the United States Air Force and was incorporated into the District II, Pacific Area, Department of Defense Dependent Schools.
 In March 1968, it was accredited by the North Central Association of Colleges and Secondary Schools.
 By now, there were 650 students at JPJ from kindergarten to the 12th grade; ten times the number that was first enrolled in 1948.
 By 1970, that number would swell to 690.
 Plans were in the works for the construction of a new school when official word came on 10 December 1970, that Naval Station Sangley Point was to terminate operations as a U.S. facility.

 On 30 June 1971, after almost 23 years of service, John Paul Jones School was officially closed.
-The very next day, Naval Station Sangley Point changed status from active to inactive.
+The very next day, Naval Station Sangley Point changed its status from active to inactive.
 This school was changed into Sangley Elementary School.